-Sex Crime Defense in Los Angeles County
+Sex Crime Defense Lawyer in California

 LEARN WHAT CAUSES A CASE TO BE FILED AS A SEX CRIME

 When it comes to human contact, there is a dividing line between that innocent behavior and that behavior that crosses the line into criminal behavior.
 That line is often fuzzy, and it is hard to tell whether what the accused did was lawful or not.